Chart Color Schemes

 Educational outcomes in Renwick fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 28.1% among residents aged 15+, exceeding the Rest of NSW average of 21.3% and the SA4 region average of 22.4%.
-Bachelor degrees are most prevalent at 19.4%, followed by postgraduate qualifications (6.5%) and graduate diplomas (2.2%).
-Vocational credentials are held by 42.0% of residents aged 15+, with advanced diplomas accounting for 14.8% and certificates for 27.2%.
+The area's university qualification rate is 28.1%, exceeding the Rest of NSW average of 21.3%.
+This reflects the community's emphasis on higher education.
+Bachelor degrees are the most common at 19.4%, followed by postgraduate qualifications (6.5%) and graduate diplomas (2.2%).

 Frequently Asked Questions - Education